Aninstance/zws-wordpress-contacts-database/readme.txt

 * Uses Memcached to cache requests to the Google Distance Matrix API, to improve speed and limit API requests.
 * Administrators can browse the full database of submitted contacts.
 * Configurable map icons (administrators can set URL in admin page).
+* Contacts are requested to select the days and times that they would be available when registering.
+* Only contacts who have indicated that they are available on the current day of the week are displayed when searching for the 'nearest contact'.

 == Requirements ==